 Get help with addiction

-Learning to manage your emotions is just one part of recovery.
+Learning to manage your triggers and emotions is just one part of recovery.
 Much of maintaining sobriety is working to uncover the roots of feelings and of addiction, and how the two relate.
 Our therapists at Royal Life Centers at Puget Sound help our guests to make this kind of personal progress through an individualized approach to therapy.

 If you or a loved one has a substance use disorder, we hope that you will reach out to us for support and to learn more about your treatment options.
 We are a full-service drug and alcohol detox and residential treatment facility and treat dependence on alcohol, benzodiazepines, cocaine, methamphetamine, and opioids.
 Please contact us at (877)-RECOVER at any time.